vinay-IMOSEPFL/MultiBody-Dynamics-Data-Challenge/README.md

 2. **Generalize** to changes in configuration of similar systems.
 3. **Adapt** to new boundary conditions.

-Your trained models will be evaluated on the above mentioned characterstics
+Your trained simulators will be evaluated on the above mentioned characterstics

+ **These characterstics can not be obtained from merely data driven modeling and therfore it becomes important to incorporate physics baises**

 ---